milk-v/milkv.io/docs/titan/getting-started/quick-start.md

 ### Necessary

 1. Titan Motherboard
-2. DDR4 memory: Two modules are required.
-Both memory slots must be populated, and the two memory modules installed must have identical specifications.
+2. DDR4 memory: One or two DDR4 UDIMM modules are supported.
+For dual-module configurations, using two modules with matching specifications is recommended for best compatibility.
 Please refer to this link for specific specifications: [DDR4 Support List](https://milkv.io/docs/titan/getting-started/memory)
 3. Boot Media: NVMe SSD (used for system installation and booting)
 4. Power Supply: The Titan supports both ATX (24-pin) and DC (5525) power supply methods.